-At home in Grand Rapids, I am most often found chasing after my two-year-old son with my husband by her side.
-When I find a quiet moment, I love quilting—a craft passed down by my mom and grandmother.
-Becoming a parent has only deepened my appreciation for how fleeting time can be, and how powerful photographs are in helping us remember it.
-I am endlessly grateful to spend my life documenting love stories and creating heirlooms that will last for generations.
+Based in Grand Rapids, you’ll usually find me chasing after my two-year-old son with my husband close by.
+In quieter moments, I love quilting, a craft passed down by my mom and grandmother.
+Becoming a parent has deepened my appreciation for how fleeting time is and how powerful photographs can be in helping us remember it.
+I’m endlessly grateful to document love stories and create heirlooms meant to last for generations.

 Abbey Moore Photography does not discriminate on the basis of race, ethnicity, national origin, sexual orientation, gender, gender identity, gender expression, physical or mental ability, religion, creed or age.